It has already been 50 years since the Government of Canada began its regional economic development adventure in Quebec

-Rimouski was the starting point of the federal government’s economic foray into Quebec regional development back in early 1968 when the Department of Forestry and Rural Development brought in a federal administrator to implement the Eastern Quebec Development Plan.
+Rimouski was the starting point in 1968 of the federal government’s more tangible involvement, when the Department of Forestry and Rural Development brought in a federal administrator to implement the Eastern Quebec Development Plan.

-When DREE was decentralized in 1973-1974, four main economic regions were established: Western Canada, Ontario, Quebec, and Atlantic Canada.
-In Quebec, Montréal became the seat of the first regional office, which also oversaw the Québec provincial office (responsible for Canada-Quebec agreements) and the Rimouski office.
+When DREE was decentralized in 1973–1974, four main economic regions were established: Western Canada, Ontario, Quebec, and Atlantic Canada.
+In Quebec, Montréal became the seat of the department’s first regional office.
+It also oversaw the Québec provincial office (responsible for Canada-Quebec agreements) and the Rimouski office.

 To better serve Quebec’s outlying regions, DREE opened offices in Val-d’Or and Alma in 1978, Sherbrooke in 1980, Trois-Rivières in 1981 and Drummondville in 1982.
 Then came the arrival of the Sept-Îles office in May 1987 following the creation of the Department of Regional Industrial Expansion (DRIE)—formed through a merger of DREE and the Department of Industry, Trade and Commerce—and the Office of the Federal Economic Development Co-ordinator.